 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-New onset/acute: Outdoor exposure in endemic regions, skin rash and/or erythema migrans, may or may not recall the presence of a tick, fatigue, fever, chills, malaise, eye redness/tearing.
+Acute or early localized disease: Outdoor exposure in endemic regions, skin rash and/or erythema migrans, recall the presence of a tick, fatigue, headache, fever, chills, malaise, lymphadenopathy, and eye redness/tearing.

-Subacute: Intermittent migratory polyarticular arthralgia evolving to a monoarticular arthritis typically involving the knee, ankle, or wrist; Bell’s palsy or other cranial neuropathy, blurred vision, dizziness, syncope, palpitations, waxing/waning headache, encephalopathy manifesting as confusion, personality changes, sleep disturbances, or depression.
+Subacute or early disseminated disease: Expanded rash or multiple rashes, intermittent migratory polyarticular arthralgia evolving to a monoarticular arthritis typically involving the knee, ankle, or wrist; neurological disease including lymphocytic/monocytic meningitis, cranial nerve palsies (especially facial nerve), and radiculoneuritis; palpitations, carditis, ocular manifestations (conjunctivitis) and rarely encephalopathy manifesting as confusion blurred vision, dizziness, syncope, personality changes, sleep disturbances, or depression.

-Chronic: Acrodermatitis chronica atrophicans, arthritis (predominately the knee), subacute encephalopathy, axonal neuropathies, paresthesia, radicular pain, paresis, ataxia, seizures, encephalomyelitis, bladder dysfunction, hearing loss, and cognitive impairment.
+Chronic or late disease: Months to years after onset of infection; acrodermatitis chronica atrophicans (more common in Europe), arthritis (predominately the knee), subacute encephalopathy, mononeuropathy multiplex/axonal neuropathies, paresthesia, radiculopathy, paresis, ataxia, seizures, encephalomyelitis, bladder dysfunction, hearing loss, and cognitive impairment.

 Specific secondary or associated conditions and complications